AquaDraco/UnityStationWiki/Interaction-Framework-V2---How-to-Cleanly-Implement-Interactions.md

 ```

-The InteractionCoordinator base class provides the maximum convenience for implementing an interaction component.
+The CoordinatedInteraction base class provides the maximum convenience for implementing an interaction component.
+It inherits from MonoBehavior, so if you wish to inherit from NetworkBehavior you can instead extend CoordinatedInteraction.

 It works as follows:
 1. When the client performs an interaction involving this object, each validator (implementation of IInteractionValidator interface) is invoked.
 Validators are able to tell if validation is happening on client or server side, so they can customize the validation if needed.
 All validators live in Input System/InteractionV2/Validations.
 It is highly recommended to re-use, modify, or implement new validators so that common validation logic can be shared.
 2. If all validators succeed, the client sends a RequestInteractMessage to the server.
 No further interaction components will be invoked on the client side for this interaction type during the current update.
 3. The server gets the RequestInteractMessage and invokes all of the validators again (each validator can modify the validation logic on the server-side if needed).